nerder/nerder.github.io/index.md

 My main goal at build was learning.
 Here I had the possibility to experiment cutting edge technologies such as ReactJS, Redux and Docker.
 The company value was strongly related to open source so I was able to create and publish my work on several ReactJS Components used internally for project of huge dimension.
 I also had to do a small security audit of the internal softwares, and i was involved in the design of a simplified version of OAuth for an internal requirement

-### Junior Software Engineer @ Settle
+### Junior Software Engineer @ Stentle

 I joined this early stage startup as a solo developer.
-I was entirely responsible of the product development along the CEO//CTO.
+I was entirely responsible of the product development along the CEO/CTO.
 I implemented RESTful APIs using Spring, I also maintained an AngularJS dashboard used by the clients as a back-office.
 My main challenge was to implement an SSO architecture, and the integration of various payment systems.
-I took care of the MongoDB database as well as the first rudimental CI//CD to deploy and ship the product.
+I took care of the MongoDB database as well as the first rudimental CI/CD to deploy and ship the product.
 I had a first overview on Docker and RabbitMQ.

 ### Junior Software Engineer @ Bhuman